Orofacial Myofunctional Therapy

 What is Orofacial Myofunctional Therapy (OMT)?

-Myofunctional therapy, also known as Orofacial myology or Orofacial Myofunctional therapy, is a non-invasive approach to treat dysfunctional oral habits.
-It comprises static and active strength exercises to rehabilitate the tongue and orofacial muscles.
+Myofunctional therapy, also known as Orofacial Myology or Orofacial Myofunctional Therapy, is a non-invasive approach to treating dysfunctional oral habits.
+It involves static and active strength exercises to rehabilitate the tongue and orofacial muscles.

 When can it be treated?

 It’s never too late to treat this dysfunctionality.
-People of all ages can develop positive and long-lasting habits after getting the therapy.
-Improvement is seen in breathing, chewing, swallowing, digestion, facial esthetics, sleep quality, mood, and more.
+People of all ages can develop positive and long-lasting habits after receiving the therapy.
+Improvements are seen in breathing, chewing, swallowing, digestion, facial aesthetics, sleep quality, mood, and more.

-Our focus is on research and evidence-based diagnosis, patient education and build a treatment plan according to achieve optimal oral and overall health goals of the patient.
+Our focus is on research and evidence-based diagnosis, patient education, and building a treatment plan to achieve the optimal oral and overall health goals of the patient.

 We provide customized programs to treat Orofacial Myofunctional Disorders.
-Our practice can provide treatments/myofunctional therapy for the following conditions:
+Our practice offers treatments and myofunctional therapy for the following conditions:

 • Thumb / Finger Sucking Habits